hamidrezavalidi/Political-Districting-to-Minimize-Cut-Edges/results/README.md

 * config-table10.json to create Table 10,
 * config-table11.json to create Table 11,
 * config-table12.json to create Table 12,
-* config-table13.json to create Table 13.
+* config-table13.json to create Table 13,
+* config-table15.json to create Table 15.